 This cultural fair is a celebration dedicated to the Virgin Mary, and the first Saturday of the fair is called La Noche que Nadie Duerme (The Night No One Sleeps).
-On this night, miles of the city's streets are decorated with beautiful tapestries made of colorful flower petals and colored sawdust.
+On this night, miles of the city's streets are decorated with beautiful tapestries made of flower petals and colored sawdust.
 After a ceremony, you can look forward to the traditional running of the bulls, dancing, and a street fair.
 The festival is held in the small town of Huamantla, which is about two and a half hours away from Mexico City by car.

 Las Morismas de Bracho (The Moors of Bracho) is a popular annual celebration held during the last few days of August in the state of Zacatecas.
-During this event, a series of historical representations of battles between Moors and Christians take place on the Lomas de Bracho in Zacatecas state.
-The event also commemorates St. John the Baptist, whose Saints' day is celebrated on August 29th.
+During this event, a series of historical reenactments of battles between Moors and Christians will take place on the Lomas de Bracho field.
+The event also commemorates Saint John the Baptist and his held around his Saint's day on August 29th.

 A fishing tournament in Baja California Sur, Brisbee's East Cape Offshore Tournament is held during the first week of August.
 In 2020, all events will take place as scheduled from August 4 to 8 at the Hotel Buena Vista in Cabo.
 In addition to black and blue marlin, dorado and tuna will also be targeted.
 Every year over 70 teams of mariners compete for the big cash prize for whoever reels in the biggest fish.
-Weigh-ins take place on the beach, are open to the public.
+Weigh-ins take place on the beach and are open to the public.

-Chile en Nogada season lasts from July through September, but the month of August is the best time to try it because its most important ingredients will be in season.
-Consisting of a poblano chile stuffed with meat and dried fruit, covered in a walnut sauce and garnished with pomegranate seeds.
-Some consider this Mexico's national dish.
-It was created in Puebla and it is served in many restaurants in that city, but you will find it served in various destinations throughout the country.
+Chile en Nogada is a festive Mexican dish traditionally eaten from July to September, but August is the best time to try it because its most important ingredients will be in season.
+Consisting of a poblano chile stuffed with meat and dried fruit, covered in a walnut sauce and garnished with pomegranate seeds, the dish was created in Puebla and is served in many restaurants in that city, but you can also find it throughout the country.

-The Festival Internacional de Cine de Monterrey has as its goals to provide the city of Monterrey with a space where filmmakers can meet and present their work, spread cinematographic culture, share visions with the public, and form audiences for Mexican and world cinema through the presentation of film materials for children, youth, and adults.
-It gives filmmakers an opportunity to come together to discuss their work and for audience members to learn about their process.
+The Festival Internacional de Cine de Monterrey was created to provide the city of Monterrey a space where filmmakers of all ages can meet and present their work, share their visions with the public, and grow an audience.
+It allows filmmakers to come together to discuss their work and for audience members to learn about their process.